BLACK FRIDAY: Save on Ledger Flex, select Ledger Nano wallets and accessories.

 This one might get a bit tricky but don’t worry – we’ve got the key for it!

-Think of the public key as a virtual address where you can find Nina, to whom you want to send some bitcoin.
+Think of the public key as a virtual address where you can find Nina, to whom you want to send some Bitcoin.
 In order for the bitcoin to arrive securely and only Nina to receive it, your transaction can only be opened with the private key associated to the public one, which you guessed right – belongs to Nina alone, hence only she can open it.
-It works the same way around with your public/private keys when you would receive Bitcoin from Nina.
+It works the same way around with your public/private keys when you receive Bitcoin from Nina.

-Your private key is basically a string of digits and letters that represent an access to your wallet, where your Bitcoin is bought, received and stored.
+Your private key is basically a string of digits and letters that represent an access to your wallet, where your Bitcoin is bought, received, and stored.
 You need to make sure that you keep it secure and out of reach in order to avoid thefts and hacks.

 3 – Internet connection